bangsluke/bangsluke.github.io/docusaurus/docs/SDLC/09-monitor.md

 > [Back to SDLC Intro](../SDLC/introduction)

-**Monitoring** is the process of collecting, analyzing, and using information to track applications and infrastructure in order to guide business decisions. **Observability** is the measure of how well internal states of a system can be inferred from knowledge of its external outputs.
+**Monitoring** is the process of collecting, analyzing, and using information to track applications and infrastructure in order to guide business decisions. **<Tooltip text="Observability" definition="How well you can understand the internal state of a system based only on its outputs such as metrics, logs, and traces." />** is the measure of how well internal states of a system can be inferred from knowledge of its external outputs.

 ## The Three Pillars of Monitoring

 A robust monitoring strategy typically relies on three pillars:

-1.  **Metrics:** Numerical data measured over time (e.g., CPU usage, Request Latency).
+1.  **Metrics:** Numerical data measured over time (e.g., CPU usage, Request Latency). <Tooltip text="Metrics" definition="Time-series measurements, such as request rate or error rate, that help you see trends and patterns." />
 2.  **Logs:** discrete events that happened (e.g., "Error: Connection failed at 10:00 PM").
 3.  **Traces:** The path of a request through a distributed system.